vittorio-libretti/Zynq7000-custom-SPI-CAN-Peripheral/README.md

 Folder project_from_scratch cntains the Vitis project for the Zybo device:
- - main.c: contains the main function in witch defining and initializing the two task managed with FreeRTOS,them starts the scheduler. the two tasks regulate decouple between the CAN message and Host request.
+ - main.c: contains the main function in witch defining and initializing the two task managed with FreeRTOS,them starts the scheduler.
+           The two tasks regulate decouple between the CAN message and Host request.
            In particular: the "talkWithSPICAN_Task" receive the CAN mex and store it in the FreeRTOS circular queue. the "talkWithHost_Task" responds to Host requests
  - Devicelib.h/Devicelib.c: high level library with utility functions for the main program, such as the functions that take messages from the custom peripheral SPI Controller;